GreggJewell/FiresideChat/README.md

 A lightweight third-party chat application for Hearthstone.

-*One file to download.
+*One file download.
 No installation required.
 No registration required.
 No setup required.
 No logs stored.*

 **How It Works**